 The attack T.Read_Sensitive_Data is similar to the threat T.Skimming in respect of the attack path (communication interface) and the motivation (to get data stored on the MRTD's chip) but differs from those in the asset under the attack (sensitive biometric reference data vs. digital MRZ, digitized portrait and other data), the opportunity (i.e. knowing Document Basic Access Keys) and therefore the possible attack methods.
-Note, that the sensitive biometric reference data whereas the MRZ data and the portrait are visually readable on the physical MRTD as well.
+Note, that the sensitive biometric reference data are stored only on the MRTD's chip as private sensitive personal data whereas the MRZ data and the portrait are visually readable on the physical MRTD as well.

-- Threat agent Having high attack potential, knowing the Document Basic Access Keys, being in possession of a legitimate MRTD. - Asset Confidentiality of sensitive logical MRTD (i.e. biometric reference) data.
+Threat agent Having high attack potential, knowing the Document Basic Access Keys, being in possession of a legitimate MRTD.

+Asset Confidentiality of sensitive logical MRTD (i.e. biometric reference) data.